Best Lumineon Raid Counters

 Raid Battles

 Find the best counters for defeating Lumineon in Pokémon GO.
-Here are the top 100 Lumineon counters, including moves, DPS, TDO, faints, and time to win.
+This page shows the top 50 Lumineon raid counters, including moves, DPS, TDO, faints, and time to win.

 Lumineon CP range from Raids